 Server properties are global properties that apply to operations, users, and devices across an entire XenMobile instance.
 Citrix recommends that you evaluate for your environment the server properties covered in this article.
 Be sure to consult with Citrix before changing other server properties.

-Be aware that a change to some server properties requires a restart of each XenMobile server node.
+A change to some server properties requires a restart of each XenMobile Server node.
 XenMobile notifies you when a restart is required.

 Some server properties help improve performance and stability.
 For details, see Tuning XenMobile Operations.

 Deliver legacy Android apps to Android Enterprise devices: If

 true, Android Enterprise devices receive both legacy Android apps and Android Enterprise apps.
 If

 false, Android Enterprise devices only receive Android Enterprise apps.
 The default is

 Allow file extensions for the file policy: Configure

 file.extension.allowlist with a comma-separated list of file types that admins can upload using the Files device policy.
 The following file types can’t be uploaded even if you add them to this allow list: